KeenCodeDrop/ofxDamier/README.md

 # ofxDamier

 ofxDamier is a small addon for openframeworks who primarly use the ofBoxPrimitive to create a *damier* floor.
 You can customize :
--The number of tile per side
+* The number of tile per side
--Lenght of the tiles
+* Lenght of the tiles
--Tickness of the tiles
+* Tickness of the tiles
--The color of the tiles
+* The color of the tiles
--The texture of the tiles
+* The texture of the tiles

 ## How to use
 ```C++